 - 1. Assume that the confidentiality laws will apply to disclosures and, therefore, take all precautions to protect participant confidentiality rights. - 2.
 Comply with federal and state confidentiality legal requirements (42 C.F.R., Part 2). - 3.
 Train on federal and state confidentiality requirements. - 4.
-Document all privacy policies and procedures and limit the information disclosed to the treatment team and in court to the minimum necessary, while still accomplishing the intended use. - 5.
+Document all privacy policies and procedures, including digital communication (i.e. email, text messaging, etc.), and limit the information disclosed to the minimum details necessary to accomplish the intended purpose. - 5.
 Review all court documents to ensure they meet federal and state standards. - 6.
 Define the recordkeeping system in the policy and procedure manual.
 Bifurcate the record keeping system to separate confidential information and records from other information and records.
 The bifurcated system consists of a criminal court file and a treatment court file for each participant. - 7.
 Explain confidentiality policies to participants in an understandable manner and use forms that meet all federal and state statutory requirements to obtain informed consent from participants - 8.
 Develop procedures to determine what records and information are available to the public and which are kept confidential.
 Review all records to determine whether they contain confidential medical and treatment information and redact and/or segregate records consistent with the agreed upon procedure. - 9.
 The clerk of court keeps and maintains the criminal court file.
 Access to and retention of the file is governed by the laws and procedures pertaining to criminal court cases. - 10.
 The clerk of court, judge, or any other circuit court employee shall not keep or maintain the treatment court file.
 Treatment court file maintenance by these individuals lends support to the argument that these files are open court records.

 - 12. Establish written policies and procedures for treatment file maintenance, access, storage, retention and destruction (DHS 92.12). - 13.
 All proceedings in the circuit court shall be recorded Wisconsin Supreme Court Rule 71.01. - 14.
-Designate a privacy official for the treatment court.
+Designate a privacy official for the treatment court, preferably not a court employee. - 15.
+A specific policy on email communication should be developed to ease communication barriers while ensuring participant confidentiality.

-- 1. Team members shall apply these standards, or their more rigorous professional standards on confidentiality and recordkeeping as required by state and federal law.1 - 2.
+- 1. Team members shall apply these standards, and their more rigorous professional standards on confidentiality and recordkeeping as required by state and federal law - 2.
 The criminal court file kept and maintained by the clerk of court may include the following: - a.
 Order referring the defendant to treatment court - b.
 Notice admitting or rejecting the defendant to the program - c.
 Treatment court participation contract - d.
 Order staying the criminal court proceedings - e.
 Waivers pertaining to court proceedings (waiver of confidentiality regarding discussion of treatment-related issues, waiver of ex parte contact by judge) - f.
 Orders regarding sanctions - g.
 Orders to seal individual records2 - h.
 Order or notice of voluntary termination from the program - i.
 Order regarding involuntary termination from the program - i.
 Acknowledgement of successful completion of the program - k.
-Letters or information addressed to the judge
+Letters or information addressed to the judge - 3.
+The treatment court file is a repository for information related to the participant's substance abuse diagnosis, treatment, progress, and related medical and psychological information, including the following: - a.
+Application to participate in the treatment court (as this may contain information on needs and recommended course of treatment) - b.
+Information gathered to evaluate the application, including risk/need and any other assessments. - c.
+Medical records and reports - d.
+Records related to drug and alcohol use - e.
+Reports and information provided by treatment court team members, including weekly progress reports and recommendations, Department